cyberbiont/vscode-sidenotes/README.md

 _default: your username (defined in OS)_

-This will be your signature that will be written down with every comment.
-Specifired string is added to the beginning of the marker, that will be included in search RegExp.
+This will be your signature that will be written down in every comment.
+Specified string is added at the beginning of the marker, that will be included in search RegExp.
 Signature helps in understanding to whom the sidenote belongs to, even when extension is inactive.
-Your signature, if specified, is automatically added to signatureFilter array.
+Your signature, if specified, is automatically added to the `signatureFilter` array.

 #### prefix